simonAndre/consoleMenu/readme.md

 (c) Simon ANDRE, 2019
 current version : 0.6
+**WIP more modifications to come, some method will become obsolete, use with care before 0.7**

 target : any environment : embedded, linux or windows. mainly done for embedded, its main purpose is to be simple and very lightweight with a small memory footprint.